tc39/proposal-import-attributes/README.md

 ### How would this proposal work with caching?

-Assertions are part of the module cache key and can affect how a module is loaded: the cache key is extended from _(referrer, specifier)_ to _(referrer, specifier, assertions)_.
+Attributes are part of the module cache key and can affect how a module is loaded: the cache key is extended from _(referrer, specifier)_ to _(referrer, specifier, attributes)_.

 ### Why not use more terse syntax to indicate module types, like `import json from "./foo.json" as "json"`?

 Another option considered and not selected has been to use a single string as the attribute, indicating the type.
-This option is not selected due to its implication that any particular attribute is special; even though this proposal only specifies the `type` attribute, the intention is to be open to more assertions in the future. (discussion in [#12](https://github.com/tc39/proposal-import-assertions/issues/12)).
+This option is not selected due to its implication that any particular attribute is special; even though this proposal only specifies the `type` attribute, the intention is to be open to more attributes in the future. (discussion in [#12](https://github.com/tc39/proposal-import-assertions/issues/12)).

 ### Should more than just strings be supported as attribute values?

-We could permit import assertions to have more complex values than simply strings, for example:
+We could permit import attributes to have more complex values than simply strings, for example:

 ```js
 import value from "module" assert { attr: { key1: "value1", key2: [1, 2, 3] } };
 ```

-This would allow import assertions to scale to support a larger variety of metadata.
+This would allow import attributes to scale to support a larger variety of metadata.

 We propose to omit this generalization in the initial proposal, as a key/value list of strings already affords significant flexibility to start, but we're open to a follow-on proposal providing this kind of generalization.